shawn61cp/calibre2jellyfin/README.md

 * Heh heh.
 I will share a secret (not so much really granted the code is open):  The script does not enforce the type extension options.
 One could for instance add CBR and CBZ.
 I myself do not have an e-comic collection and therefore lack the experience with such a library to notice the <em>small things</em> in the way that I do with my e-book library and have no way to really test.
 If someone out there does have a comic library and is interested in experimenting I would be interested to hear what you find.

 * I have noticed that Jellyfin does not re-paginate if you resize the browser window or change the zoom factor <em>after</em> you have opened the book.
-However if do these <em>before</em> opening the book it does so nicely.
+However if you do these <em>before</em> opening the book it does so nicely.